-I will not describe in this post how to create a buyer persona, but as promised, I will focus on translating the result of work on a buyer persona into a sales funnel.
+I will not describe in this article how to create a buyer persona, but as promised, I will focus on translating the result of work on a buyer persona into a sales funnel.

 The first thing is to get to know the B2B buyer persona that Mike chose to focus on.
-All the features and information contained in this buyer persona should be factual market research and must come from trusted sources and research - many resources already exist, whether it’s someone else's already conducted buyer research, or your own resources you can take advantage of (analytical tools, sales results, conducted interviews with people who match the B2B buyer's persona profile).
+All the features and information contained in this buyer persona should come from market research and from trusted sources and studies.
+There are many sources, whether from someone else's research or your own resources (you can take advantage of analytical tools, sales results, and interviews with people who match the B2B buyer's persona).

 Sales funnel design

-Step 5: Choose from the buyer persona profile elements that tell you how to reach the persona (touchpoints) and how you can convince them your product or service is for them (benefits for buyer persona)
+Step 5: Choose elements from the buyer persona that tell you how to reach the persona (touchpoints) and how you can convince them that your product or service is for them (benefits for the buyer persona)

-Step 6: Use touchpoint matching tools and design messages to highlight the benefits for the buyer Persona
+Step 6: Use tools that match touchpoints and design messages to highlight the benefits for the buyer Persona

-Mike noticed how much more value there was when a potential client is actively looking for information on the creation of company contracts, making them ideal customers.
-This differs from investment funds or medium and large companies that have their own legal departments or are served by a law office.
+Mike noticed how much value there was in a potential client actively looking for information on creating company contracts, making them an ideal customer.
+This differentiates them from investment funds or medium and large companies that have their own legal departments or are supported by a law firm.

-The longer way is to do it using Google and spending time on social media, such as Facebook and also browsing Instagram.
+Another potential customer can stubble upon information while using Google or spending time on social media, such as Facebook or Instagram.

 Mike decides to create a landing page that will collect the information on both types of clients and add it to a list of people potentially interested in his services — sales and marketing leads.

-Sales leads are customers aware of the service and ready to buy, who turn up with a specific query in anticipation of a relevant offer.
+Sales leads are customers aware of the service and ready to buy, who come with a specific inquiry and anticipate a relevant offer.

-Marketing leads are customers who are aware of the service but are still considering purchasing and still need to be persuaded to address a specific question.
+Marketing leads are customers who are aware of the service but are still considering purchasing and still need to be persuaded to send an inquiry.

-Mike addressed marketing leads from professionals that were written in plain language and talked about his specialization - creating company contracts, selling shares, attracting investors, and developing a new company.
+Mike addressed professional materials to marketing leads that were written in plain language and were about his specialization — creating company contracts, selling shares, attracting investors, and developing a new company.

 During preparation, Mike chose topics and language in a way that addressed the problems and needs of his potential clients.
-However, Mike addressed a contact form to sales leads.
+Meanwhile, he addressed a contact form to sales leads.

-To make it easier for his clients to reach his website, Mike decided to display ads on Google, Facebook and Instagram - according to his client's Persona profile.
-When asked what advertising slogans and ad content to use, Mike answered using text from interviews with his clients.
-He knew exactly what problems they were facing and what was important to them.
-Both types of leads are collected by a landing page and hit the list of potential customers.
+To make it easier for his clients to reach his website, Mike decided to display ads on Google, Facebook, and Instagram — according to his client's persona profile.
+When asked what advertising slogans and ad content to use, Mike answered by using data from interviews with his clients.
+He knew what problems they were facing and what was important to them.
+Both types of leads are collected by a landing page and go on the list of potential customers.

-This all took place under the regulation of GDPR, Mike has integrated the tool with MailChimp.
-This tool for managing the list of recipients and sending mailings, allows you to automate the responses to incoming queries and be able to conduct further communication.
+This all took place under the GDPR.
+Mike has integrated his website with MailChimp.
+This tool for managing lists of recipients and sending e-mails allows you to automate the responses to incoming queries and conduct further communication.

 In addition, the same queries go to Hubspot.
-This is a CRM that allows you to conduct ongoing sales of services to customers and analyze the results.
+This CRM allows you to conduct ongoing sales of services to customers and analyze the results.

 Both tools have free versions and completely meet Mike's expectations.

-In this way, he automated the part of his sales activities that take place online.
-Mike himself can focus on handling incoming queries or on acquiring leads offline - visit the same events his target Persona also attends.
+In this way, he automated a part of his sales activities that take place online.
+Mike can focus on handling incoming inquiries or acquiring leads offline — visiting the same events that his target persona also attends.

-Conclusions: While creating the sales funnel, Mike worked on the personal profile of his clients.
+Conclusions: While creating the sales funnel, Mike worked on the persona of his clients

-- made a choice which B2B client group is the most attractive to him;
+- Decided which B2B client group is the most attractive to him

-- learned what and through which channels he should communicate to his clients;
+- Learned what and through which channels he should communicate with clients

-- prepared the content of advertisements and mailings appropriate for his Persona;
+- Prepared the content of advertisements and e-mails appropriate for his persona

 - If competition is high, choose a specialization.